|Knowing the fair market value of Kurtzmann pianos is useful to sellers, buyers and owners.

 incorporated as C. Kurtzmann & Co.
 The company made upright pianos and square pianos in the

-1800s, and then by the early 1900s added grand, baby grand pianos and player pianos.
-Kurtzmann
+early 1800s, and then by the late 1800s added grand, baby grand pianos and player pianos.

-had the reputation of building high quality pianos that could be seen in concert halls, restaurants,
+Kurtzmann had the reputation of building high quality pianos that could be seen in concert halls,

-elite hotels, as well as private homes of the affluent.
-They also built pianos under the names of
+restaurants, elite hotels, as well as private homes of the affluent.
+They also built pianos under the

-Brockport, Capen and Witney.
-By 1935, the Wurlitzer Co. purchased C. Kurtzmann & Co., and
+names of Brockport, Capen and Witney.
+By 1935, the Wurlitzer Co. purchased C. Kurtzmann & Co.,

-manufactured Kurtzmann brand name pianos until 1938.
-Wurlitzer was later acquired by the Baldwin
+and manufactured Kurtzmann brand name pianos until 1938.
+Wurlitzer was later acquired by the